ionos-cloud/knife-ionos-cloud/README.md

 ## List Data Centers

-ProfitBricks introduces the concept of virtual data centers.
+Ionoscloud introduces the concept of virtual data centers.
 These are logically separated from one another and allow you to have a self-contained environment for all servers, volumes, networking, and other resources.
 The goal is to give you the same experience as you would have if you were running your own physical data center.

 A list of available data centers can be obtained with the following command.